sethm/symon/README.md

   address.

 - Implement CMOS 65C02 instructions and NMOS / CMOS mode flag.

-- Allow a flag to disable breaking to monitor on BRK.

 - Allow displaying ACIA status and dumping ACIA buffers, for debugging.